nemesisprime1/maplestorybot/README.md

 - Alerts: Notifications for LD and other player's presence.
 - CC: Automatically find the next available CC.
 - Enable/Disable Consumables: Enable or Disabled consumables to be used on the fly.
+- Auto Dailies: Start daily helper flow remotely.
+- Monster Park: Start Monster Park from town and return to your farming map.

 ## 📚 FAQs 📚
 - **Not a AHK bot**